Software Quality Assurance (QA) Testing: The Complete Guide

 QA isn't just about finding and fixing bugs; it's about building a system to prevent them.
 This proactive approach involves planning, design reviews, code reviews, and continuous monitoring.
 Prioritizing QA creates a more efficient development process, leading to a better product.

-The Quality Assurance Process
+The Software Quality Assurance Process

 A well-defined QA process is crucial for delivering high-quality software.
 It's more than just finding bugs—it's about building a system that prevents them.
 This involves a structured approach with distinct stages, each playing a vital role in ensuring your software meets quality standards.